5 Films That Changed My Life

 Today, I’ve been thinking about the way films can really impact people and even shape their identities to some extent.
 Then I started thinking about what films have had a lasting impact on me, and changed my life for the better.
 So I have come up with a short list of 5 films that I think had a positive and lasting impact on me as a person and that I think you should watch if you haven’t already, to see if they affect you in a similar way.

 (Frank Capra, 1946)

 This might seem like a cheesy and predictable choice, but thats because this film resonates so much with so many people.
-While this is definitely a Christmas film, it can be watched the whole year round, since its narrative is not seasonally specific and the moral of the story is long-lasting.
+While this is definitely a Christmas film, it can be watched the whole year round, since the moral of the story is long-lasting.
 3 things I learnt from watching this film were:

 Friendship is the most valuable currency.
-Appreciate the people in your life and realise that they appreciate you, even when you can’t see it clearly, because in the end “no man is a failure who has friends”.
+Appreciate and give your time to the people in your life that you value because in the end “no man is a failure who has friends”.

-When things get tough, you must never give up, because you are more valuable and important than you believe. - “Strange isn’t it?
+When things get tough, you must never give up. - “Strange isn’t it?
 Each man’s life touches so many other lives.
 When he isn’t around he leaves an awful hole, doesn’t he?”

 Just because you never accomplish all the things you set out to do when you are young, does not mean you are a failure.
 Your dreams will change.
 Your life will take you down paths you didn’t expect, and thats okay.
-It’s okay to never leave the small town you were born in, it doesn’t make your life less valuable that someone who has travelled the whole world.
+It’s okay to never leave the small town you were born in.
 Even if your life doesn’t end up being what you expected, it is still important and it is still wonderful.

 (Hayao Miyazaki, 2001)